Help students develop empathy and compassion for their classmates, and earn a $100 DonorsChoose gift card!

 Alex Trebek: Why Compassion Education Matters

-We have been fortunate to collaborate with the legendary Alex Trebek and his wife Jean to bring The Compassion Project to elementary schools across the US.
-On one of Alex’s final days in the Jeopardy studio before he passed away on November 8, he filmed this message to inspire parents, teachers and students.
+We have been fortunate to collaborate with the Alex and Jean Trebek Foundation to bring The Compassion Project to elementary schools across the US.
+As we mark the one-year anniversary of his passing this November, we wanted to share his inspiring message to parents, teachers and students.

 How It Works